alshareef-hanaa/PA-DFD-Paper/README.md

-Examples
+Example
 ------------

-There are some examples in the examples directory

-### Example 1:

-Amazon_dfd_comp.drawio contains subpart of the case study which is Amazon level-0 DFD.
+Amazon_dfd_in_comp.drawio contains subpart of the case study which is Amazon level-0 DFD.
 This example focus on the usage hotspot.
-The DFD is exported as xml file from drawio tool and called Amazon_dfd_comp.xml.
+The DFD is exported as xml file from drawio tool and called Amazon_dfd_in_comp.xml.
 From the directory where we have the script(dfd_to_padfd.py) and aforementioned file, we have run the following:

-     $ python dfd_to_padfd.py Amazon_dfd_comp.xml  Amazon_dfd_comp.csv
+     $ python dfd_to_padfd.py Amazon_dfd_in_comp.xml  Amazon_dfd_in_comp.csv
-       Amazon_padfd_comp.csv Amazon_padfd_comp.xml
+       Amazon_padfd_in_comp.csv Amazon_padfd_in_comp.xml

 where the third, fourth and fifth arguments are the name of DFD csv file, PA-DFD csv file and PA-DFD xml file, respectively.
-After this terminated successfully, we got PA-DFD in format of xml file (Amazon_dfd_comp.xml).
-In order to get PA-DFD diagram, we have imported/opened Amazon_padfd_comp.xml in drawio.
+After this terminated successfully, we got PA-DFD in format of xml file (Amazon_dfd_in_comp.xml).
+In order to get PA-DFD diagram, we have imported/opened Amazon_padfd_in_comp.xml in drawio.
 Finally, we have modified the layout of PA-DFD to have readable diagram.